reshinto/reshinto.github.io/docs/Technologies/frontend/chromeExtension/readme.md

 });
 ```

-# Another way of doing is similar to the WebSocket architectuure
+## Another way of doing is similar to the WebSocket architecture

 - Long-Lived Connection
   - does not allow you to get statues on how your messages went, but are very efficient